dongstrans/crime-prediction/README.md

 # crime-prediction
-Stop Search Data used for Crime Prediction
+Data used for Crime Prediction
+This project was created to apply London crime data used to predict crime.